LuisCusihuaman/SRE/terraform-up-and-running/02-intro-to-terraform-syntax/one-webserver/README.md

 This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a single web server (using [EC2](https://aws.amazon.com/ec2/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
-The web server listens on port 8080 and returns the text "Hello, World" for the `/` URL.
+The web server listens on port 8080 (which is defined as a variable in this example) and returns the text "Hello, World" for the `/` URL.

 For more info, please see Chapter 2, "Getting started with Terraform", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.